Jørgen Løvset: Career

 After the candidate service Løvset came to Orkanger as practitioner for four years.
 He started his hospital career in 1929, and visited several specialized departments before concentrating on obstetrics and gynecology, with education positions at three of the largest Norwegian institutions in the subject: Rikshospitalets Kvinneklinikk in Oslo, Oslo Municipal Kvinneklinikk and the Kvinneklinikken at Haukeland sykehus.
 In 1931, he returned to Bergen as a registrar at Kvinneklinikken.
-Løvset was at Haukeland sykehus for almost four years before it went to the education side of Oslo as reserve physician at Women's Clinic, National Hospita from 1936 to 1940.
+Løvset was at Haukeland sykehus for almost four years before it went to the education side of Oslo as reserve physician at Women's Clinic, National Hospital from 1936 to 1940.
 In 1940, he became physician at the Kvinneklinikken, Haukeland sykehus, the same year he defended dr.med. degree.
 Løvset wrote several books, including a textbook for midwives.
 The last internationally known law book published was in 1968, a health teaching for pregnant women and mothers and a monograph on vaginal delivery.
 When the University of Bergen was opened in 1946, Løvset became professor there.
 In 1950 he encouraged Astrid Kruse Andersen to work at Kvinneklinikken in Bergen to start up with pregnancy and postnatal exercise as they were the first institution in Norway that offered.
 He was Dean of the Faculty of Medicine at the University of Bergen from 1952 to 1957 and the university's vice rector from 1954 to 1957.